usdot-fhwa-stol/actions/README.md

 ## cpp-module-build

 Run a C++ build for STOL projects using the [carma-builds](https://github.com/usdot-fhwa-stol/carma-builds) Docker container.
+Includes git revision info in the Debian package name for non-tag builds.

 See [cpp-module-build.yml](.github/workflows/cpp-module-build.yml).